-Good Farming Practices - The production methods utilized to produce the insured crop and allow it to make normal progress toward maturity and produce at least the yield used to determine the production guarantee or amount of insurance, including any adjustments for late-planted acreage, which are: (1) for conventional or sustainable farming practices, those generally recognized by agricultural experts for the area: or (2) for organic farming practices, those generally recognized by the organic agricultural experts for the area or contained in the organic plan that is in accordance with the National Organic Program published in 7 CFR part 205.
-The AIP may determine whether or not production methods are considered to be good farming practices or the AIP or the insured may through the AIP, contact FCIC to determine whether or not production methods will be considered to be "good farming practices."
+Good farming practices - The production methods utilized to produce the insured crop and allow it to make normal progress toward maturity and produce at least the yield used to determine the production guarantee or amount of insurance, including any adjustments for late planted acreage, which are those generally recognized by agricultural experts or organic agricultural experts, depending on the practice, for the area.
+The AIP may, or the insured may request the AIP to, contact RMA to determine if production methods will be considered "good farming practices."